 Monday - Thursday 9am - 7:30pm Friday 9am - 6pm Saturday 9am - 1pm

-All of our Stroke and Infant Aquatic instructors complete the TSA Water Safety Instructor Course through the Red Cross and must complete a minimum of 40 hours in the water with hands-on training with a senior instructor before teaching classes independently.
-Our INFANT AQUATIC Instructors go through a stringent program that requires them to train 16 hours per week of hands on in-water experience with a variety of children, ages 6 months to 6 years, over a 5-6 week period.
+All of our Stroke and Infant Survival Swim instructors must complete a minimum of 40 hours in the water with hands-on training with a senior instructor before teaching classes independently.
+Our INFANT SURVIVAL SWIM Instructors go through a stringent program that requires them to train 16 hours per week of hands on in-water experience with a variety of children, ages 6 months to 6 years, over a 5-6 week period.
 The training program includes instruction in teaching breath control, propulsion, floating, rollover breathing, survival skills, transitional stroke development and troubleshooting problems with students of all ages.

 Texas Swim Academy believes that repetition and consistency are key to learning life saving techniques around the water.
 How long will it take my child to learn to swim?
 Texas Swim Academy believes that every child learns at a different pace.
 Our instructors are trained to assist your child in developing proficient skills in the water.
 We do not put a time limit on his or her ability.
 Personal attention and care are essential in the learning process.

 Texas Swim Academy believes there is no such thing as being drowned proof.
 We teach our students to love and respect the water.
 Water safety is our top priority.
 Parental supervision is required around all water.
 You are the number one line of defense in keeping your child safe.